intake/intake-esm/docs/source/how-to/filter-catalog-by-substring-and-regex-criteria.md

   name: python3
 ---

-# Filter a Catalog by Substring and Regular Expression Criteria
+# Filter a Catalog by Substring and/or Regular Expression Criteria

 ## Exact Match Keywords